Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Braxton Garrett gets the nod for the Miami Marlins on Wednesday at Citi Field against Jeff McNeil and the New York Mets.
-First pitch is at 4:10 PM ET in this first game of a three-game series.
+Brandon Nimmo and the New York Mets will try to take down Luis Arraez and the Miami Marlins when the teams square off on Thursday at 7:10 PM ET.

-The Marlins are -120 moneyline favorites for this matchup with the Mets (+100).
-The total for the game is listed at 7.5 runs.
+The Marlins are -135 moneyline favorites in this matchup with the Mets (+110).
+An 8-run over/under is set in the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.